 Increasingly, FinTech is learning that loaning to Amazon sellers is just good business.
 What that means is that instead of hoping that a loan officer at your conservative banking institution is going to approve the small loan you’ve asked for, you could be speaking with a specialist who recognizes the tremendous potential of today’s exploding online marketplace.

-The reach of e-commerce continues to expand across the globe.
-FinTech companies can help make sure that as a seller, you can navigate the many different currencies and tax requirements you are certain to encounter.
+The reach of ecommerce continues to expand.
+Global FinTech companies can help make sure that as a seller, you can navigate the many different currencies and tax requirements you are certain to encounter.

 I have a feeling that this might not be a question of Amazon sellers searching for FinTech solutions to their cash flow problems.
 FinTech is probably coming to you, and sooner rather than later.
 The key will be knowing how to take advantage of the opportunities that FinTech will certainly provide.